Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     1. I want to get clear instructions on how the site works, what you can do, and how to do it.
     2. I want to easily navigate my way through the website.
+    3.

 - As as user,

     1. I want the game to be played easily.
     2. I want it to have nice estetics.
-    3. I want feedback once the game is done, such as who won, and a score counter.
+    3. I want feedback once the game is done, such as who won, and whats the score.
     4. I want to restart the game when the game is finished.
     5. I want to know if the author has done some other games.

 ## Features

+- Navbar
+    - The three diffrent pages on the site has the same looking Navbar, except some minor styling changes.
+The Navbrand takes you to the game page.

+- Game Page
+    - The game page has a text wich displays whos turn it is.
+The Game is set to start with the player "X" as default.
+When you start playing the turn text switches between the player "X" & "O" depending whos turn it is.
+    -

 ## Technologies Used